 Is it the complex interaction between the marine iodine chemistry and the continental atmospheric pollution that leads to the special negative ΔP{OH} in the Philippine Sea?
-Third, to investigate whether this is true, we conduct simulations increasing O3 concentration downwind of the Philippines (Fig. S10a) by increasing NOx and VOCs emission rates in the Philippines by a factor of five.
-The iodine-chemistry-induced change of PoH is negative in most of the Philippines Sea but positive near to the land (Fig. S10c).
-This characteristic results from the different distributions of $\Delta P{OH~O1D}$ (Fig. S10d) and $\Delta P{OH~HOX}$ (Fig. S10e) along the O3 plume: the former relatively evenly distributed while the latter weakening gradually along the plume.
-The gradual decrease of $\Delta P{OH\ HOX}$ (via R2) along the plume path is similar to the O_3 distribution (Fig. S10a), because the HOI cycle is essentially local due to the very high cycling rate, leading to the local impact of P{OH HOX}.
-In contrast, ΔP{OH OID} caused by the O_3 consumption via R1 does not gradually weaken along the plume as O_3 concentration and $\Delta P{OH\ HOX}$ do, which is because the decrease of P{OH} OID (via R1) is not only controlled by the local O3 consumption but also the upwind O3 depletion along the plume.
-To confirm the impact of the "upwind O3-depletion" by iodine (R1) in the Philippine Sea, the ratio of total O3 concentration decrease to local O3 loss rate is shown in Fig. 9c.
-Indeed, the ratio has maxima in the Philippine Sea where the iodine-chemistry-induced ΔP{OH} are negative (Fig. 7e), indicating an "excessive" decrease of O3 compared to its local consumption in the area (Fig. 9), which can only be explained by the gradual enhancement of "upwind O3-depletion" by iodine along the plume paths (in InorgI chem case, compared to BASE case, iodine atom is the only significant consumer of O3).
+Third, to investigate whether this is true, we conduct simulations increasing the O3 concentration downwind of the Philippines (Fig. S10a) by increasing NO_x and VOC emission rates in the Philippines by a factor of 5.
+The iodinechemistry-induced change in POH is negative in most of the Philippines Sea but positive near the land (Fig. S10c).
+This characteristic results from the different distributions of $\Delta P{OH O1D}$ (Fig. S10d) and $\Delta P{OH HOX}$ (Fig. S10e) along the O3 plume: the former is relatively evenly distributed, while the latter weakens gradually along the plume.
+The gradual decrease in $\Delta P{OH HOX}$ (via Reaction R2) along the plume path is similar to the O_3 distribution (Fig. S10a) because the HOI cycle is essentially local due to the very high cycling rate, leading to the local impact of POH_HOX.
+In contrast, $\Delta P{OH O1D}$ caused by the O3 consumption via Reaction (R1) does not gradually weaken along the plume as the O3 concentration and $\Delta P{OH HOX}$ do, which is because the decrease in POH OID (via Reaction R1) is not only controlled by the local O3 consumption but also the upwind O3 depletion along the plume.
+To confirm the impact of the upwind O3 depletion by iodine (Reaction R1) in the Philippine Sea, the ratio of the total O3 concentration decrease to the local O3 loss rate is shown in Fig. 9c.
+Indeed, the ratio has maxima in the Philippine Sea where the iodine-chemistry-induced ΔP{OH} is negative (Fig. 7e), indicating an "excessive" decrease in O3 compared to its local consumption in the area (Fig. 9), which can only be explained by the gradual enhancement of the upwind O_3 depletion by iodine along the plume paths (as the